1–2 spots available for Q2 · Claim yours

 When founders ask "What should I build this on?"
 I hear three fears underneath:

-- "I don't want to paint myself into a corner and waste scalability."
+3. "I don't want to paint myself into a corner and lose the ability to scale."

 Laravel + React solves all three.